shubhamtrivedi17/shubham1789.github.io/my-publications.md

 **Trivedi, S.** and Shiohara, H. and Tajiri, S. *Dataset on reverse cyclic testing of reinforced concrete beams.* (in preparation).

-Yoshida, Y. and **Trivedi, S.** and Shiohara, H. and Tajiri, S. *Experimental investigation on ultimate drift capacity of RC beams subjected to reverse cyclic loading.* Proceedings of the 15th Japan Earthquake Engineering Symposium, Sendai, 2018.
+Yoshida, Y. and **Trivedi, S.** and Shiohara, H. and Tajiri, S. *Experimental investigation on ultimate drift capacity of RC beams subjected to reverse cyclic loading.* Proceedings of the 15th Japan Earthquake Engineering Symposium, Sendai, 2018 (in Japanese).
 [PDF]({{ site.url }}/pdfs/2018_Yoshida_Experimental investigation on ultimate drift capacity of RC beams subjected to.pdf)

 **Trivedi, S.** and Shiohara, H. and Tajiri, S. *Experimental investigation on ultimate drift capacity of RC beams subjected to reverse cyclic loading: Photogrammetric observations.* Proceedings of the 15th Japan Earthquake Engineering Symposium, Sendai, 2018.
 [PDF]({{ site.url }}/pdfs/2018_Trivedi_Experimental investigation on ultimate drift capacity of RC beams subjected to.pdf)